AutomaticCraftingTable/traefik-environment/project_usage.md

 you can also remove `traefik-proxy-vama-local` network.

-- Traefik terminates TLS, so **internal traffic** to your container will be served as HTTP not HTTPS, sometimes this needs to set up trusted proxies in your app.
+- Traefik terminates TLS, so **internal traffic** to your container will be served as HTTP, sometimes this needs to set up trusted proxies in your app.

 - Traefik will automatically detect **exposed, (not published)** ports and use the first one.
 If your app exposes more than one port, you need to specify which Traefik should use to redirect traffic correctly.
 To do this, you can use a label: